 - The Nigerian jollof rice is made with parboiled rice.
-I saw recipes explaining how to parboil rice before even starting to cook the rice dish itself.
-I would have done it, but it was really not necessary, parboiled rice is very easily available around here, so I preferred to buy it instead.
+I saw recipes explaining how to parboil rice before even starting to cook this dish.
+I would have done it, but it was really not necessary, the parboiled sort is very easily available around here, so I preferred to buy it instead.

-- The Ghanaian version of the jollof rice is made with basmati rice, which doesn't have to be parboiled.
-You could try that version, if you wish.
+- The Ghanaian Jollof version is made with basmati, which doesn't have to be parboiled.
+You could try that version if you wish.

 - I could not find any Scotch bonnet around here and I know that kind of chili to be unbearably spicy anyway, probably too much for the children.

-- So I chose the “local” kind of chili and I left the seeds inside to make this jollof rice spicier.
+- So I chose the “local” kind of chili and I left the seeds inside to make the dish spicier.
 It was wonderful, hot but not overwhelmingly so and totally aromatic, I loved it!

 - However, if you can find any Scotch bonnet and like spicy food, you should definitely choose that kind of chili then.

-- Something that you will also need to cook this spicy Jollof rice is a Maggi stock cube.
+- Something that you will also need to cook this spicy Nigerian recipe is a Maggi stock cube.